sofiamilillo/dev-intro-2/README.md

 # dev-intro

-Introduction to Software Development by Java snippets
+Introduction to Software Development by Java snippets and Python 3 scripts

-Prerequisites
+Java Prerequisite
-- JShell (from JDK 17)
+- JShell _(for JDK 9+, tested up to 21)_